dmcginley/blog_django_bootstrap5_project4/README.md

 * All elements the page are tab friendly

 ## Testing
+User testing, lighthouse from Chrome.....

 ### Validator Testing

 ### Manual Testing
+Creating multiple posts and comments bot editing them and deleting them to check the robust nature of the site.

 ## Error Handling

 ## Troubleshooting

+profile pick was showing an error......

+database broke during the creation of new tables while doing migrations, nothing fixed the error to resolve the issue.
+As I was only in the testing stage I deleted the database and reinitialized a new database.

 ## Deployment

 ## Version Control
+Github

 ### How To Clone The Project